 The Board and management continually assess the carrying amount of both current and deferred tax assets and liabilities.
 For deferred tax assets, the company must assess the likelihood that the deductible temporary differences giving rise to the deferred tax assets will be available for offset against future taxable profits.
-In addition, in some cases, the value of deferred tax assets and liabilities may be uncertain due to pending tax litigation, etc. The fair value of deferred tax assets and liabilities may therefore differ from these estimates due to different future taxable income. different tax rules or the outcome of government or tax court audits of filed or unfiled tax returns.
+In addition, in some cases, the value of deferred tax assets and liabilities may be uncertain due to pending tax litigation, etc. The fair value of deferred tax assets and liabilities may therefore differ from these estimates due to different future taxable income, different tax rules or the outcome of government or tax court audits of filed or unfiled tax returns.
 In assessing the value of deferred tax assets and liabilities, the company must form an opinion on the tax rate that will apply at the time of the reversal of the taxable temporary differences.
-The Group reported deferred tax assets and liabilities amounting to SEK -8 million (2) at the end of 2022.
+The Group reported deferred tax assets and liabilities amounting to SEK 4 million (0) and SEK 23 million (8) respectively, and net debt amounting to SEK 19 million (8) and at the end of 2023.

 At the same date, the Group had non-capitalised tax loss carry forwards, which are not capitalised based on the assessment of whether these loss carry forwards can be utilised.